 Magnesium is the master mineral, and when we are low- the body really feels it.
-Often thought of for muscle cramps, the uses of magnesium extend far being muscle health!
-Magnesium can be used to help relieve Anxiety, insomnia, muscle cramps, chronic fatigue and decrease blood pressure.
-Magnesium is also indicated in maintaining cognitive as well as cardiovascular function and is needed in bone health too .
-It seems magnesium can be indicated in almost all conditions and help just about every symptom.
+Often thought of for muscle cramps, the uses of magnesium extend far beyond muscle health!
+Magnesium can be used to help relieve anxiety, insomnia, chronic fatigue, improve mood and decrease blood pressure.
+Research shows that magnesium is required for maintaining cognitive health, cardiovascular function and for optimal bone health.
+Magnesium is a foundational mineral and it's indicated in almost all conditions and can help just about every symptom.

 But why does magnesium help with such a wide variety of physical ailments?
 The answer is quite simple- magnesium is needed for over 500 biochemical functions in the body and it’s a key ingredient for energy production.
 Low levels of magnesium impede the body’s ability to carry out basic functions resulting in discomfort, fatigue and chronic disease.